Schedule

 Eloise Duncan, Chief Executive Officer and Founder, Financial Resilience Institute

-Beyond Good Intentions: Industry Progress and Accountability on Financial Health
+Beyond Good Intentions: Industry Standards to Advance Financial Health

-Ian Moloney, Senior Vice President, Head of Policy and Regulatory Affairs, American Fintech Council
+Ian P. Moloney, Senior Vice President, Head of Policy and Regulatory Affairs, American Fintech Council

 Innovator Showcase: Fintech Solutions for the Moments That Matter

 Meet the fintech founders and CEOs shaping the future of financial health.
 In a series of rapid-fire presentations, they’ll showcase innovative solutions designed to support people through the financial moments that matter—whether through small business lending, family banking, personalized financial guidance, or other emerging approaches.
 A brief Q&A between the presenters and industry experts will follow.
-Then, cast your vote to help select the most impactful solution.
+Then, cast your vote to share which solution resonated most with you.

 Kai Stinchcombe, Chief Executive Officer, True Link